 Walk Normal stitches are single stitches that follow one after the other.
-These stitches are sometimes referred to as straight stitches or running stitches.
+Sometimes these stitches are referred to as straight stitches or running stitches.
 They are typically used for traveling from one area of a design to another without trimming, creating a manually digitized underlay, and creating small details or outlines.